 But in general, let’s just say that sweet is not the flavor I first crave in the morning.
 I blame it on my propensity to sleep in late (thank you, career in restaurants).
 I wake up and my a.m. is always just a quick hop, skip, and a jump away from p.m., and because of that, I find my initial culinary craving is almost always for the more lunch-appropriate savory.

 As such, I tend to try and give traditionally sweet breakfast dishes—muffins, rolls, scones, crepes, any variety of pastry or baked good, really—a new, slightly saltier identity.
 One of the most receptive of the bunch, I’ve discovered, is French toast.
 Once you ditch the maple syrup and sweet spices in the egg wash, it’s an easy canvas to do with as your savory-loving heart desires.
-Add spices, veggies, meats and cheeses, eggs both fried and poached—like the following collection of recipes proves, there are plenty of tools in your palate to draw from.
+Add spices, veggies, meats and cheeses, eggs both fried and poached—like the following collection of recipes proves, there are plenty of ways to turn sweet French toast savory.

-Tramontina Commercial 10-Inch Nonstick Frying Pan, $24.21 at Walmart
+Tramontina Commercial 10-Inch Nonstick Frying Pan, $36.17 from Walmart

 Put your pan to work.